 Diagnosing and Treating Cushing's Disease

 Magnetic resonance imaging (MRI) scan produce detailed images of the brain and allow doctors to detect the presence of a tumor.
 At times a special MRI protocol is needed as some tumors that cause Cushing disease are very small and regular brain MRIs might not pick them up.
 The test is noninvasive but requires time in a scanner to produce tiny slices of images that are then combined into three-dimensional pictures.
 Sometimes the patient will need a special contrast agent in advance to increase the visibility of any abnormality found.
+At times a Cushing tumor is too small to see on a regular brain MRI, and special sequences imaging or even IPSS are at times needed for proper diagnosis and localization.

 Treatment Options